boltronics/cookiecutter-python-project/README.rst

 to completely automate so there may be a few steps remaining before you begin using the new project.

-- If you specify a license other than MIT then you will need to update the ``LICENSE`` file to contain your license content.
-By default it contains a MIT License.

 - If you do not plan to publish project artifacts at GitHub, PyPI or ReadTheDocs then remove any links to those sites.
 Affected files are: